iamelli0t/iamelli0t.github.io/_posts/2021-04-10-RPC-Bypass_CFG.md

   - iamelli0t
 ---

 The general method of browser render process exploit is: after exploiting the vulnerability to obtain user mode arbitrary memory read/write primitive, the vtable of DOM/js object is tampered to hijack the code execution flow.
 Then VirtualProtect is called by ROP chain to modify the shellcode memory to PAGE_EXECUTE_READWRITE, and the code execution flow is jumped to shellcode by ROP chain finally.
-After Windows 8.1, Microsoft introduced CFG (Control Flow Guard)[1] mitigation to verify the indirect function call, which mitigates the exploitation of tampering with vtable.<br>
+After Windows 8.1, Microsoft introduced CFG (Control Flow Guard)[1] mitigation to verify the indirect function call, which mitigates the exploitation of tampering with vtable to get code execution.<br>

 However, the confrontation is not end.
 Some new methods to bypass CFG mitigation  have emerged.
-For example, in chakra/jscript9, the code execution flow is hijacked by tampering with the function return address on the stack; in v8, WebAssembly with executable memory property is used to executes shellcode.
-In December 2020, Microsoft introduced CET[2] mitigation technology based on Intel Tiger Lake CPU in Windows 10 20H1, which protects the exploitation of tampering with the function return address on the stack.
+For example, in chakra/jscript9, the code execution flow is hijacked by tampering with the function return address on the stack; in v8, WebAssembly with executable memory property is used to execute shellcode.
+In December 2020, Microsoft introduced CET(Control-flow Enforcement Technology)[2] mitigation technology based on Intel Tiger Lake CPU in Windows 10 20H1, which protects the exploitation of tampering with the function return address on the stack.
 Therefore, how to bypass CFG in a CET mitigation environment has become a new problem for vulnerability exploitation.<br>

-When analyzing CVE-2021-26411 the in-the-wild sample, we found a new method to bypass CFG mitigation using Windows RPC (Remote Procedure Call)[3].
+When analyzing CVE-2021-26411 in-the-wild sample, we found a new method to bypass CFG mitigation using Windows RPC (Remote Procedure Call)[3].
 This method does not rely on the ROP chain.
 By constructing RPC_MESSAGE, arbitrary code execution can be achieved by calling rpcrt4!NdrServerCall2 manually. <br>

 ##  CVE-2021-26411 Retrospect
 My blog of "CVE-2021-26411: Internet Explorer mshtml use-after-free"